nllz/IRTF-HRPC/draft-methodology.md

 In a manner similar to the work done for {{RFC6973}} on Privacy Consideration Guidelines, the premise of this research is that some standards and protocols can solidify, enable or threaten human rights.

 As stated in {{RFC1958}}, the Internet aims to be the global network of networks that provides unfettered connectivity to all users at all times and for any content.
+Our research hypothesis is that Internet's objective of connectivity makes it an enabler of human rights and that its architectural design tends to converge in protecting and promoting the human rights framework.

 Open, secure and reliable connectivity is essential for human rights such as freedom of expression and freedom of association, as defined in the Universal Declaration of Human Rights {{UDHR}}.
-Therefore, considering connectivity as the ultimate objective of the Internet, this makes a clear case that the Internet is not only an enabler of human rights, but that human rights lie at the basis of, and are ingrained in, the architecture of the network.
+Therefore, considering connectivity as the ultimate objective of the Internet, makes a clear case that the Internet is not only an enabler of human rights, but that human rights lie at the basis of, and are ingrained in, the architecture of the network.

+But, while the Internet was designed with freedom and openness of communications as core values, as the scale and the commercialization of the Internet has grown greatly, the influence of such world-views started to compete with other values.
+Therefore, decisive and human rights enabling characteristics of the Internet might be degraded if they're not properly defined, described and protected as such.
+And, on the other way around, not protecting these characteristics could also result in (partial) loss of functionality and connectivity, thus, in the internet architecture design itself.

 An essential part of maintaining the Internet as a tool for communication and connectivity is security.
 Indeed, "development of security mechanisms is seen as a key factor in the future growth of the Internet as a motor for international commerce and communication" {{RFC1984}} and according to the Danvers Doctrine {{RFC3365}}, there is an overwhelming consensus in the IETF that the best security should be used and standardized.